-My current work seeks to broaden existing narratives around the paintings of black people.
-As well as challenge the social and political weight that often overwhelms and overshadows the uniqueness of the black experience.
+My current practice seeks to broaden the existing narratives surrounding the painting of black people.
+Challenging the social and political weight that often overwhelms the uniqueness of the black experience.

-Through humour and moments of absurdity, such a figures wearing polka dots thongs, or a semi nude figure riding a bike I hope not to diminish the inherent and necessary conversations attached to painting the black figure but to offer alternative narratives and discourses.
+Through humour and moments of absurdity, I hope not to diminish the necessary conversations attached to how we are represented.
+But to offer alternative narratives and rhythms for these discourses.

 The work is informed by history, politics and a diverse range of media from classical art and popular culture.
 Filmic imagery, music and sport permeate the work as well as fleeting everyday moments, witnessed moving through London.